 During the boat building process, FRP particulates and wood dust can affect the quality of lamination and the working environment.
 To mitigate dust influence, Horizon has 30 dust collectors throughout the factories, and utilizes the following control methods:

-1. Arranges a specific factory area that has minimal influence on the factory environment for extensive grinding work.
+1. Arranges a specific factory area that has minimal influence on the factory environment for extensive grinding work

-2. Provides a large tent to cover components for small grinding work.
+2. Provides a large tent to cover components for small grinding work

-3. Supplies both fixed and removable Water Washing Dust Collectors throughout the factory to collect and decrease dust.
+3. Supplies both fixed and removable Water Washing Dust Collectors throughout the factory to collect and decrease dust

 Float On/Off Launch Barge

-To launch completed yachts for system testing and sea trials, Horizon invested $1 million dollars in the development of a proprietary float on/off launch barge.
+To launch completed yachts for system testing and sea trials, Horizon invested USD $1 million in the development of a proprietary float on/off launch barge.
 The steel barge tips the scales at 380 tons and its U-shaped structure for yachts less than 200 feet (60M), beam 45 feet (13.4M).
 The barge can transport 650-ton loads by water and reach a maximum draft of 18 feet (5.5M).

 The barge is designed to open at both ends for seamless, ramp-free loading and unloading.
 The central deck is raised and lowered from an automated helm station located in the pilot cabin atop the portside structure, while the power plant is located on the starboard side.
 Crew access tunnels are found to port and starboard in the catamaran-like hull, with exterior stairways situated on both sides as well.
-When a yacht build is complete, Horizon can utilize the barge's submersion feature to launch the yacht for sea trial, maintenance and shipping, until the yacht floats free.
-Since 2013, the barge has been used for more than 20 yachts with 100 feet (30M) above when the Premier Shipyard shifted focus to yacht refit and repair service.
+When a yacht build is complete, Horizon can utilize the barge’s submersion feature to launch the yacht for sea trial, maintenance and shipping, until the yacht floats free.
+Since 2013, the barge has been used for more than 20 yachts with 100 feet (30M) above when the Premier Shipyard shifted focus to yacht maintenance, repair and refit services.

 Hydraulic Steering Trailer